 2. Sherlock Holmes was Originally Named Sherrinford Holmes

 Before settling to the now-iconic name of ‘Sherlock,’ Sir Arthur Conan Doyle considered his sleuth to be named Sherrinford Holmes instead.
 The name was nevertheless changed to Sherlock, most possibly due to the influence of two British cricketers Sherwin and Shacklock, on Arthur.

 As a youngster, Authur was keen to become a cricketer himself and also played quite a few matches for the Marylebone Cricket Club situated in London.

-In A Study in Scarlet, Sherlock stated that he is completely unaware of the fact that the Earth revolves around the Sun, after hearing it from Dr. Watson since knowledge of such things is unrelated to his work and he said that he will do everything in his will to forget it.
+In A Study in Scarlet, Sherlock stated that he is unaware of the fact that the Earth revolves around the sun, after hearing it from Dr. Watson since knowledge of such things is unrelated to his work.
+He even said that he would do everything in his will to forget it.

-Sherlock further explained to Dr. Watson that human’s mind is an empty place and has a finite capacity to store information, and it’s up to us to decide which information is worthy to gain.
+Sherlock further explained to Dr. Watson that a human mind is an empty palace with a finite capacity to store information, and it’s up to us to decide which information is worthy of gaining.
 Upon further protest from Watson, his exact words were

 “What the deuce is it to me?
 “You say that we go round the sun.
-If we went round the moon it would not make a pennyworth of difference to me or to my work.”
+If we went around the moon, it would not make a pennyworth of difference to me or my work.”

-However, this notion in The Valley of Fear, where he says that every piece of knowledge is important to a detective.
-He also calls himself as “an omnivorous reader” in one of the 56 short stories written by Sir Arthur Conan Doyle.
+However, he contradicted this idea in The Valley of Fear, where he says that every piece of knowledge is vital to a detective.
+He also calls himself “an omnivorous reader” in one of the 56 short stories written by Sir Arthur Conan Doyle.